leonus96/tts_azure/README.md

 4. [Install](https://pub.dev/packages/tts_azure#-installing-tab-) `tts_azure` package.

 ## Usage
+### Complete Example
+There is a very simple example project in the [example](https://github.com/leonus96/tts_azure/blob/master/example/lib/main.dart) folder.
+Check it out.
+Otherwise, keep reading to get up and running.

 To use this package, add `tts_azure` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/)

 ### Setting up